 In March 1934 at their half-yearly meeting, Mr.H.Hobson was elected as President succeeding Mr.G.Ricketts who had been involved with the Society for upwards of 30 years.
 He reported that total sales were down to £8,467 but 550 members enjoyed a dividend of 3/- on groceries etc and 1/- on corn.

 1937.
-They purchased the Queen’s Arms public house and after renovations and alteration rented it out as a private dwelling.
+They purchased the Queen’s Arms public house ( see details in chapter on inns ) and after renovations and alterations rented it out as a private dwelling.

 A party of about 60 members visited the C.W.S.
 Biscuit Works at Manchester in July 1938 and they travelled in ” special buses “.